ankitects/anki-manual/src/deck-options.md

 ## Advanced

+### Maximum Interval

+The maximum number of days a review card will wait before it's shown again.
+When reviews have reached the limit, "Hard", "Good" and "Easy" will all give the same delay.
+The shorter you set this, the greater your workload will be.
+The default is 100 years; you can decrease this to a smaller number if you’re willing to trade extra study time for higher retention.

 ### Historical Retention

+This setting is hidden unless FSRS is turned on.

 When some of your review history is missing, FSRS needs to fill in the gaps.
 By default, it will assume that when you did those old reviews, you remembered 90% of the material.
 If your old retention was appreciably higher or lower than 90%, adjusting this option will allow FSRS to better approximate the missing reviews.

 Your review history may be incomplete for two reasons:

 - Because you're using the "ignore cards reviewed before" option.
 - Because you previously deleted review logs to free up space, or imported material from a different SRS program.

 The latter is quite rare, so unless you're using the former option, you probably don't need to adjust this setting.

-### Maximum Interval

-Allows you to place an upper limit on the time Anki will wait to reshow a card.
-The default is 100 years; you can decrease this to a smaller number if you’re willing to trade extra study time for higher retention.

 ### Starting Ease

-Controls the easiness that cards start out with.
+Controls the ease that cards start out with.
 It is set when a card graduates from learning for the first time.
-It defaults to 2.50, meaning that once you have finished learning a card, answering `Good` on subsequent reviews will increase the delay by approximately 2.5x (e.g. if the last delay was 10 days, the next delay would be around 25 days).
-Based upon how you rate the card in subsequent reviews, the easiness may increase or decrease from its starting value.
+It defaults to 2.50, meaning that once you have finished learning a card, answering "Good" on subsequent reviews will increase the delay by approximately 2.5x (e.g. if the last delay was 10 days, the next delay would be around 25 days).
+Based upon how you rate the card in subsequent reviews, the ease may increase or decrease from its starting value.

 ### Easy Bonus

-An extra multiplier applied to the interval when a review card is answered `Easy`.
-With the default value of 1.30, `Easy` will give an interval that is 1.3 times the `Good` interval (e.g. if the Good interval was 10 days, the Easy interval would be around 13 days).
+An extra multiplier applied to the interval when a review card is answered "Easy".
+With the default value of 1.30, "Easy" will give an interval that is 1.3 times the Good interval (e.g. if the Good interval was 10 days, the Easy interval would be around 13 days).

 ### Interval Modifier

 An extra multiplier that is applied to all reviews.
 At its default of 1.00 it does nothing.
-If you set it to 0.80, though, for example, intervals will be generated at 80% of their normal size (so a 10 day interval would become 8 days).
-You can thus use the multiplier to make Anki present cards more or less frequently than it would otherwise, trading study time for retention or vice versa.
+If you set it to 0.80, intervals will be generated at 80% of their normal size (so a 10 day interval would become 8 days).
+You can You can thus use the multiplier to to make your reviews less or more frequent.

-For moderately difficult material, the average user should find they remember approximately 90% of mature cards that come up for review.
+For moderately difficult material, the average user should find they remember approximately 90% of mature cards when they come up for review.
 You can find out your own performance by opening the graphs/statistics for a deck and looking at the Answer Buttons graph - mature retention is the correct% on the right side of the graph.
-If you haven’t been studying long, you may not have any mature cards yet.
+If you haven’t been studying for long, you may not have any mature cards yet.
 As performance with new cards and younger cards can vary considerably, it’s a good idea to wait until you have a reasonable amount of mature reviews before you start